 This volume, combined with the 120,190 gpd of cumulative water volume projected from other pending developments also seeking to draw water from Water District 4, would result in a water deficit for the District.
 The Town is in the process of expanding the capacity of Water District 4 to meet this increased demand through the installation of additional wells at the wastewater treatment plant site off Business Park Drive.
-While the Town continues to explore additional wells at the wastewater treatment plant site, the Applicant has acquired the property located at 125 Business Park Drive, which has a well that produces 115 gpm.
+While the Town the Applicant has acquired the property located at 125 Business Park Drive, which has a well that produces 115 gpm.
 Upon receipt of all necessary approvals for the project, the Applicant intends to enter into a Community Benefits Agreement ("CBA") with the Town of North Castle.
 Part of the CBA will include the applicant donating 125 Business Park Drive to the Town of North Castle.
 This will more than offset the FEIS Plan's water demand, and will contribute to addressing the water deficiency in the District.